 top of page

-When it comes to keeping your home clean, safe, and fresh, most store-bought cleaners are loaded with harsh chemicals, artificial fragrances, and even alcohol that can dry out your skin.
-But the truth is you don’t need all of that to get a truly effective clean.
-Today, I’m going to show you how to make a natural, antibacterial, alcohol-free all-purpose surface cleanser that’s tough on dirt, grease, and odor, but gentle enough for everyday use.
-And the best part?
-I’ll also share my favorite sustainable cleaning swap that saves money in the long run.
+When it comes to keeping our homes clean, safe, and fresh, many store-bought cleaners are loaded with harsh chemicals, artificial fragrances, and alcohol.
+These ingredients can dry out your skin and even harm the environment.
+But here’s the good news: you don’t need all of that to achieve a truly effective clean.
+Today, I’m excited to show you how to make a natural, antibacterial, alcohol-free all-purpose surface cleanser.
+This cleaner is tough on dirt, grease, and odors, yet gentle enough for everyday use.
+Plus, I’ll share my favorite sustainable cleaning swap that saves money in the long run.

 Why Go Alcohol-Free?

-While alcohol is often used in disinfectants, it isn’t always necessary for day-to-day cleaning.
-Alcohol can be harsh on hands, leave streaks, and isn’t the most sustainable option.
-By combining plant-based soap, vinegar, and essential oils, you get an effective cleaner that naturally tackles bacteria, odors, grease, and everyday messes without the drawbacks of alcohol.
+Alcohol is often used in disinfectants, but it isn’t always necessary for day-to-day cleaning.
+It can be harsh on our hands, leave streaks, and isn’t the most sustainable option.
+By combining plant-based soap, vinegar, and essential oils, you can create an effective cleaner that naturally tackles bacteria, odors, and grease without the drawbacks of alcohol.

 Ingredients and Their Benefits